SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.3.0

-This release is all about speech synthesis.
+This release is all about speech synthesis - and it took a great step forward.

   1. Support for *Azure Cognitive Services* for speech synthesis is now available.
 Please see the revised documentation for [Voice Control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control) for more information.
 If you are using Jona and/or Cato, you can choose between different synthesization engines and voices using a new plugin parameter.
 See the documentation for the ["Race Engineer" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer), it is worth it.
   2. Audio post processing for a really immersive in-car team radio sound is also available now.
 You have to install a small sound processing utility] [SoX](http://sox.sourceforge.net/) on your computer and you have to configure it in the [Voice Control configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control) as well.
 It will take only a few minutes, and the immersion effect is great, so you don't want to miss this.